veeto

 Summary

-Assembly Member Elhawary's comprehensive substance use disorder legislation aims to expand access to overdose prevention medication while modernizing California's approach to addiction treatment and recovery services.
-The bill removes training requirements for obtaining naloxone and broadens distribution authority beyond healthcare providers to include at-risk individuals and those positioned to assist during overdoses.
-Recipients would receive liability protections when administering the medication in good faith.
+Assembly Member Elhawary's substance use disorder legislation expands access to opioid overdose reversal medications while reforming California's approach to addiction treatment and recovery services.
+The bill removes training requirements for obtaining naloxone and other opioid antagonists, allowing any person at risk of overdose or in a position to assist during an overdose to possess and distribute these medications.
+It also provides liability protections for individuals who administer opioid antagonists in good faith, regardless of training status.

 40% progression